joshuamhtsang/core/jmt_docs/1_install-via-docker.md

-# Installing CORE and EMANE using Docker
+# Installing and running CORE and EMANE using Docker

 The documentation provides a guide on how to install CORE and EMANE using the Dockerfile's in the CORE repo which builds